EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 DC 5252-5255

-Altered gait from spinal condition causes asymmetric hip loading.
+Altered gait mechanics from spinal condition cause asymmetric hip loading.
+Biomechanical nexus opinion required.

 DC 5256-5263

-Altered gait and weight distribution accelerates knee degeneration.
+Altered gait and weight distribution from spinal condition accelerates knee degeneration.
+Often bilateral.

 C&P EXAM TIPS (7)